Are businesses’ Diversity & Inclusion strategies forgetting to invest in their own people?

 However they were reportedly least likely to be very effective at:

-Customers and employees are more loyal to organisations that show they value inclusion and, in our rapidly transforming, hyper-connected, increasingly socially-conscious global community, diverse teams are needed to spot new market opportunities; to future-proof businesses and increase their competitive edge.
+Customers and employees are more loyal to organisations that show they value inclusion.
+In our rapidly transforming, hyper-connected, increasingly socially-conscious global community, diverse teams are needed to spot new market opportunities; to future-proof businesses and increase their competitive edge.

 What’s missing in D&I policies and strategies around Australia is investment in people, as opposed to policies.